hauze-v/jabjabjavascript/object-oriented-programming/mdn-learning/oop/PROTOTYPES.md

 `myString` immediately has a number of userful methods available on it, like `split()`, `indexOf()`, `replace()`, etc.

 **Note**: The `prototype` property is one of the most confusingly-named parts of JavaScript - you might think that `this` points to the prototype object of the current object, but it doesn't (that's an internal object that can be accessed by __proto__). `prototype` instead is a property containing an object on which you define members that you want to be inherited.

+## Revisiting create() ##
+Earlier, we went over the `Object.create()` method and how it can be used to create a new object based off another

+let person2 = Object.create(person1);

+What create() actually does is create a new object from a specified prototype object.
+Here, `person2` is being created using `person1` as a prototype object.
+You can check this by entering the following in the console.

+## The constructor property ##
+Every constructor function has a `prototype` property whose value is an object containing a `constructor` property.
+This `constructor` property points to the original constructor function

+Looking at our example, properties defined on the `Person.prototype` property (or in general on a constructor function's `prototype property`, which is an object) become available to all the instance objects created using the `Person()` constructor.
+Hence, the constructor property is also available on both `person1` and `person2` objects.

+For example:
+`person1.constructor`
+`person2.constructor`

+These should both return the `Person()` constructor, as it contains the original definition of these instances.

+## Modifying Prototypes ##